lightingbeetle/generator-lb/readme.md

 ## Notes
  * Data for jade templates can by stored as JSON objects inside. ```app/views/data/```
- * Project is properly tested with light and Ruby Sass setup.

 ## Trubleshooting
  * Gulp wiredep is sometimes accomplished on second time